brpaz/brpaz/README.md

 I am eager to learn new things.
 Passionate about tech and programming in general, I have a deep interest in everything related to the Software Devlopment Lifecycle: Engineering practices, Software Quality, Development Processes, CI/CD, DevOps, Automation, etc.

 I believe in tech and programming as a way to improve people lives.
-Tech isolated from the "real world" doesnt make sense to me.
-I dont do riddles or coding challneges.
-I prefer to solve real people´s problems.
+Tech isolated from the "real world" doesnt make much sense to me.

 ---